adrianasupady/fafoom/README.md

 * parameter_nwchem.txt for first-principles via NWChem (NWChem required)

 Get familiar with the provided manual to learn more about the tool and the parameters.

+## Outlook

+Development goals:

+* flexible formulation of the scoring function, e.g. allowing for optimizing a user-defined property
+* adding more kinds of degrees of freedom, e.g. orientation of a molecule
+* adding wrappers for different molecular simulations packages

+Comments, feedback or development contributions are always welcome!

 ## License